 An ophthalmologist deals with the physiology, anatomy and any illnesses or diseases that may affect the eye.
-At undergraduate level, students will learn through theoretical and practical practice, with clinical placements taking place throughout the degree at eye hospitals and clinics.
+At the undergraduate level, students will learn through theoretical and practical practice, with clinical placements taking place throughout the degree at eye hospitals and clinics.

-At postgraduate level, programmes such as the Ophthalmology MSc at University College London see provide students “with a deeper theoretical and contextual knowledge to allow students to develop their clinical decision making skills in subspecialty areas and plan coherent next steps and further specialist study”.
+At the postgraduate level, programmes such as the Ophthalmology MSc at University College London see provide students “with a deeper theoretical and contextual knowledge to allow students to develop their clinical decision making skills in subspecialty areas and plan coherent next steps and further specialist study”.